RockFramework/Rock.Encryption/README.md

 _Note that it is an **exceedingly** bad idea to store symmetric keys in configuration plaintext as shown above.
 Rock.Core provides a mechanism for securing configuration data.
 That topic will be added here at a later date._

+_Default Credential:_ If you want to have a default credential used, meaning you do not need to provide a keyProvider to the Crypto class you can accomplish this 2 different ways.
+1. Name the credential `default`
+2. Leave the name of the credential blank.

 **TODO: flesh out the documentation for this section**

 ### `CompositeCrypto` class